Essenbæk Church: Architecture

 The church is built in round-arch style of red large medieval brick, on a base of granite ashlars from the Old Essenbæk Church.
 It consists of a nave and chancel in one, internally separated by a round arched triumphal wall, and an apse towards east, and towards west a 26.4 meters high steeple, including an octagonal spire, the sub-room of which it used as church porch.
 The church's rafter ceiling is covered with lead.

 In the church the pulpit, the pews, the framings of the altarpiece, and the foliage in the rafter ceiling were in Romanesque style when the church was consecrated.
 The altarpiece was a painting by A. Dorph representing Christ and the Pharisees.

-Furniture
+Furniture and fixtures

-As altarpiece there stands a rose of copper.

-The altar candlesticks are from ca. 1600.

-The baptismal font from the Early Middle Ages is of granite in Romanesque style, with reliefs of heads on stakes, an Agnus Dei, a bird and two lions on the basin.
-It was used as birdbath in the garden by Gammel Estrup, until in 1869 it was moved to the church.
-It is probably identical to the baptismal font that in 1830 stood in the Old Essenbæk Church.
+The granite baptismal font is from the Early Middle Ages and has Romanesque reliefs depicting heads on stakes, an Agnus Dei, a bird and two lions on the basin.
+It was used as birdbath in the garden by Gammel Estrup until in 1869 when it was moved to the church.
+It is probably identical to the baptismal font recorded to have been in the Old Essenbæk Church in 1830.

-On an organ loft in the church's western end stands an organ in four voices.
+An organ in four voices is located in the organ loft at the church's western end.
+The altarpiece has a rose of copper.
+The altar candlesticks are from c.
+1600.